 Water Use Stats

-The average daily water use per person (GPCD) in Southlake this past week was 328 GPCD, and the previous week was 164.
+The average daily water use per person (GPCD) in Southlake this past week was 164 GPCD, the previous week was 225.
 GPCD is defined as the total number of gallons used by the city divided by the population.

 My Water Bill

-Remember, beginning this month your water bill will show that the Billing Period has been replaced with the Reading Period, making it easier for you to know exactly what time frame you are being billed for.
+You asked for it, and we listened!
+Starting with your April bills, you will notice that the Billing Period has been replaced with Reading Period, making it easier for you to know exactly what time frame you are being billed for.